OMPOL1705/AOH_AKM/README.md

 # Introduction

 Hola Everyone, This is team AKM which consists of 4 people of each and every stack.
-We have Dishant and Manan here for React Native, Mihir for Frontend and Yash for AI/ML and Backend .
+We have Alok Mishra, Om Pol, Manish Mishra and Krishna Mishra.

 # Case Study: Empower Speak